margaretmf/margaretmf.github.io/index.md

 Finally, as a student at the University of Virginia and the University of Glasgow, I used to row.
 I used to wake up by 5am and drove team members to practice in Charlottesville.
 I'd love to get back into shape and row with a team.
 Rowing on a river is the best thing to appreciate being a team member, to commit to goals, to express diligence, intelligence, a sense of unity and oneness, and strength, and to love nature - the water, the trees, the birds.

 **Finalmente, como un estudiante de las Universidad de Virginia y la Universidad de Glasgow, remé.
 Desperté antes de ante a las 5 am y condujo miembros del equipo para practicar en Charlottesville, Virginia y en Glasgow, Scotland.
 Me encantaría volver a estar en forma y remar con un equip.
 Remando en a río es la cosa mejor para agradecer ser una miembra de un equipo, cometer a metas, expresar diligencia, intelligencia, un sentido de unidad, y fuerza, and amar naturaleza - la agua, los árboles, y los aves.**

+Words that inspire me from Daniel J. Levitin's book, [The Organized Mind: Thinking Straight in the Age of Information Overload](https://www.amazon.com/Organized-Mind-Thinking-Straight-Information/dp/0147516315), is **"Where art, technology, or science alone cannot solve problems, the combination of the three is perhaps the most powerful of all."**

+** **

 **How Do I Improve Myself?**
 * Daily, I work to express gratitude for people and appreciate the latent talents I see in people.